+- (i) Full-time or Part-time

-- 🕏 Start date varies - U Duration varies
+- Start date varies

+- (Duration varies

-Online through CNC Mackenzie
+- Online through CNC Mackenzie

 In this program, you will acquire skills to manage the medical office, to use effective oral and written communication techniques, and to demonstrate general office procedures, and administrative and time management skills.
 You will learn how to assess and prioritize patient appointment requests and update patient records.
 You will learn basic medical terminology, understand and adhere to medical/legal aspects, perform medical billing (both manual and computerized) and learn how to complete a variety of clinical procedures in accordance with the guidelines and standards of the medical field.